jdimauro/witch-lights/README.md

 (TODO: scan actual drawing of the configurations)

 There are three possible lids to print, with zero, one, or two cutouts for waterproof cable glands.
+That's where the waterproof cables will come out of the enclosures and connect to the NeoPixel strips.

 ## Wiring and Soldering

 ### Arduino Enclosure

+Make a circuit board for the arduino due so it can talk to the neopixels and hook up to the ribbon cable.

 ### Terminal Boards

+make one each per enclosure

+### NeoPixel Cables

+You'll have to solder and heat-shrink one end of a waterproof 4-pin cable to each side of the strip.
+Make sure you always use the same cable gender for input and output, or else it'll get really confusing.

 ### Pulling Cable

+Use a cable snake to pull ribbon cable through the heyco conduit.
+Oh yeah, cut the conduit to length first.

 ## Software